Yi script: Modern Yi

-In 1980 it was made the official script of the Liangshan dialect of the Nuosu Yi language of Liangshan Yi Autonomous Prefecture, and consequently is known as Liangshan Standard Yi Script (涼山規範彝文 Liángshān guīfàn Yíwén).
-Other dialects of Yi do not yet have a standardized script.
+In 1980, it was ratified by the State Council as the official script of the Liangshan dialect of the Nuosu Yi language of Liangshan Yi Autonomous Prefecture, and consequently is known as Liangshan Standard Yi Script (涼山規範彝文 Liángshān guīfàn Yíwén).
 There are 756 basic glyphs based on the Liangshan dialect, plus 63 for syllables used only for words borrowed from Chinese.

+Yunnan did not officially adopt the Liangshan script, but developed its own Yunnan Standard Yi Script (云南规范彝文方案 Yúnnán Guīfàn Yíwén Fāng'àn) on different principles, which emphasized cross-dialect intelligibility, as well as retention of shared logographic forms.
+The Yunnan script has 2,608 glyphs, of which 2,258 are logographic, plus 350 phonetic glyphs.
+The Yunnan script was ratified by the provincial government in Yunnan in 1987.
+Guizhou published a dictionary in 1991 which identified standard and variant forms of traditional Yi logographs used in Nasu area.

 The native syllabary represents vowel and consonant-vowel syllables, formed of 43 consonants and 8 vowels that can occur with any of three tones, plus two "buzzing" vowels that can only occur as mid tone.
 Not all combinations are possible.

 Although the Liangshan dialect has four tones (and others have more), only three tones (high, mid, low) have separate glyphs.
 The fourth tone (rising) may sometimes occur as a grammatical inflection of the mid tone, so it is written with the mid-tone glyph plus a diacritic mark (a superscript arc).
 Counting syllables with this diacritic, the script represents 1,164 syllables.
-In addition there is a syllable iteration mark, ꀕ (represented as w in Yi pinyin), that is used to reduplicate a preceding syllable.
+In addition, there is a syllable iteration mark, ꀕ (represented as w in Yi pinyin), that is used to reduplicate a preceding syllable.